Four Questions for Tailoring a Polymer Emulsion Recipe, Part One

 The first question a chemist will ask when designing a recipe for a polymer emulsion is, “What chemistry?”
 The answer to this question lies in knowing whether or not the application requires UV stability.
 That’s where chemists draw the line between a styrene-butadiene emulsion polymer and an all acrylic or styrene-acrylic emulsion polymer.
 While there are a couple of exceptions, this is the general rule of thumb in polymer chemistry.

-Almost all acrylic emulsions result from the polymerization of methyl methacrylate and butyl acrylate.
+Many acrylic emulsions result from the polymerization of methyl methacrylate and butyl acrylate.
 With the current cost and shortage of methyl methacrylate, styrene-acrylic emulsion polymers can be a good alternative to all acrylic emulsions where UV stability is required.
-Styrene-acrylic emulsions, on the other hand, are typically a polymerization of styrene and butyl acrylate.
+Styrene-acrylic emulsions, on the other hand, are most commonly a polymerization of styrene and butyl acrylate.

 The second question a chemist will ask when designing a recipe for a polymer emulsion is, “What glass transition temperature is required by the application?”